Han-Yuan-Med/Han-Yuan-Med.github.io/_pages/about.md

 # News
 <ul style="width: auto; height: 300px; overflow: auto">
+  <li>11/2025: An oral presentation was given at EMNLP Workshop on Financ.
+Tech.</li>
   <li>10/2025: A poster was presented at AAO, Abstract Track</li>
   <li>09/2025: A paper was published in EMNLP Workshop on Financ.
 Tech.</li>
   <li>09/2025: Han completed a review for Eng.
 Appl.
 Artif.
 Intell.</li>